milesdwilliams15/milesdwilliams15.github.io/research.md

 - "Connect First, then Suppress: Do Communication Aid Projects Erode Internet Freedom?"
 With Xinle Jia, Lucie Lu, and Yujeong Yang.
 [Working paper]

 - "Do We Have to Use the Power-law to Study War Size?
 And Does it Matter?"
 [Working Paper]

-- "Elusive Collaboration?
-The Determinants of Lead Donorship in International Development."
-[Under Review]

 - "Foreign Aid and Investment Protection."
 With Seung-Uk Huh.
 [Working Paper]